nexgenenglish/changelog/jct.md

 # JCT
 **JCT** is an interactive web based application interface where a team of course designer setup and create DynEd Course Study that will be used by neo Study App.

+## [V1.2.10] on August 23rd, 2022
+-[JCT-197](https://dyned.myjetbrains.com/youtrack/issue/JCT-197) After regerating a lesson/study path, the author name isn't the one who made the change.

 ## [V1.2.4] on April 12th, 2022
 - [JCT-191](https://dyned.myjetbrains.com/youtrack/issue/JCT-191) Set default sr_numbers to array.
 - [JCT-195](https://dyned.myjetbrains.com/youtrack/issue/JCT-195) Fixed issue for border color that does not work.